 Buffer zones (Partially migratory species)

-The non-breeding range of the partially migratory arctic fox was delimited with a 500 km buffer around the study site based on the extent of the foraging trips documented by Lai et al. (2016).
+The non-breeding range of the partially migratory Arctic fox was delimited with a 500 km buffer around the study site based on the extent of the foraging trips documented by Lai et al. (2016).
 The non-breeding range of the partially migratory common raven was delimited with a 100 km buffer centered on the study site.
 We selected a 100 km radius around the study site which allow to encompass the nearest town and the nearby marine environment where ravens could scavenge on seals; based on winter foraging behavior documented by Temple (1974).

 Selecting range data for each migratory species